-Mediation and arbitration sessions are typically scheduled in half-day (4 hour) or full-day (8 hour) blocks at the rate of $300 per hour when conducted in my San Dimas offices.
-Fees are $400 per hour if the hearing is convened at another location, such as the offices of counsel.
-There are no additional fees charged for travel, administration, preparation, or telephone calls.
+Mediation and arbitration sessions are typically scheduled in half-day (4 hour) or full-day (8 hour) blocks at the rate of $400 per hour when conducted in my San Dimas offices.
+Lunch is provided at no additional charge, and there are no additional fees charged for travel, administration, preparation, or telephone calls.
 Reduced time allotments are available for limited-jurisdiction and smaller cases.

 Continuance and Cancellation Policy

 Briefs are important to me, and I read them in advance.
 Briefs should be RECEIVED by me 2 business days before the hearing, and may be designated as confidential, or shared with opposing counsel.
 Briefs should not exceed five pages unless the matter is extremely complex.
 Briefs should be informative rather than persuasive, and should include succinct sections addressing the following: 1) Factual Background; 2) Legal Theories of Recovery/Defense; 3) Evidence Supporting Recovery/Defenses; 4) Nature and Extent of Claimed Damages; 5) Details of Any Prior Settlement Negotiations; 6) Names and titles of all individuals who will attend the mediation.

 Relevant documentary exhibits and/or case law should be brought to the hearing if appropriate (do not fax or E-mail exhibits).
 All materials are treated as confidential unless otherwise designated by the parties.
 Briefs are preferred via E-mail, but are accepted by courier, fax or regular mail.